This is some text inside of a div block.

 The children families bring to OT have needs that span sensory processing, fine motor skills, gross motor development, handwriting, feeding, self-care, attention, emotional regulation, visual-motor integration, motor planning, and daily living skills.
 What almost all of these have in common is that working on them requires a therapist who can see, touch, guide, and respond to a child's body in real time.

-The dominant framework used by OTs who work with children — Ayres Sensory Integration, or ASI — targets seven sensory systems: auditory, visual, taste, smell, touch (tactile), proprioception (body awareness through joints and muscles), and vestibular (balance and movement through space).
-A screen can reach two of those seven.
-The five that matter most — touch, proprioception, vestibular, smell, and taste — cannot be transmitted through a video call.
+The dominant framework used by OTs who work with children — Ayres Sensory Integration, or ASI — targets eight sensory systems: auditory, visual, taste, smell, touch (tactile), proprioception (body awareness through joints and muscles), and vestibular (balance and movement through space).
+Research has since added an eighth: interoception, which is how the body senses internal states like hunger, pain, fullness, and the need to use the bathroom — a critical piece of self-regulation work in OT.
+A screen can reach two of those eight.
+The six that matter most — touch, proprioception, vestibular, smell, taste, and interoception — cannot be transmitted through a video call.

 But even beyond sensory integration, consider what hands-on therapy makes possible that a screen cannot.
 An OT working on handwriting can feel how a child grips a pencil, feel the pressure they apply, and physically adjust their hand position.
 An OT working on feeding can observe the full picture of a child's oral motor function, texture responses, and body posture at the table.
 An OT working on dressing can physically guide a child through the motor sequence of buttoning a shirt.
 An OT working on fine motor skills can feel muscle tone, joint stability, and coordination in ways no camera can capture.